-We offer fellowships that give recent Journalism School graduates the opportunity to dig into a subject, report and publish their work in major news outlets.
+We offer fellowships that give recent Journalism School graduates the opportunity to dig into a subject, and to report and publish their work in major news outlets.
 These include the Columbia Journalism Review Delacorte Magazine Fellowship, the Longform Narrative Fellowship as well as beat reporting on migration and immigration, energy and the environment, and race and equity in K-12 education.

 Global Migration Project